-The New Jersey statutes provide a taxpayer with remedial procedures for appealing an assessment deemed excessive.
-Prior to November 1 in each year, the City must mail to each property owner a notice of the current assessment and taxes on the property.
-The taxpayer has a right to petition the County Board of Taxation on or before January 15 for review.
+The New Jersey Statutes provide a taxpayer with remedial procedures for appealing an assessment deemed excessive.
+Prior to February 1 in each year, the City must mail to each property owner a notice of the current assessment and taxes on the property.
+The taxpayer has a right to petition the County Tax Board on or before April 1 for review.
 The County Board of Taxation has the authority after a hearing to decrease or reject the appeal petition.
-These adjustments are concluded prior to the issuance of tax bills.
+These adjustments are usually concluded within the current tax year and reductions are shown as canceled or remitted taxes for that year.
 If the taxpayer feels his petition was unsatisfactorily reviewed by the County Board of Taxation, appeal may be made to the Tax Court of New Jersey for further hearing.
 Some State Tax Court appeals may take several years prior to settlement and any losses in tax collections from prior years are charged directly to operations.

-Local Fiscal Affairs Law (N.J.S.A.
+The Local Fiscal Affairs Law (N.J.S.A.
 40A:5-1 et seq.)

 This law regulates the non-budgetary financial activities of local governments.
-The Chief Financial Officer of every local unit must file annually, with the Director, a verified statement of the financial condition of the local unit and all constituent boards, agencies or commissions.
+The chief financial officer of every local unit must file annually, with the Director, a verified statement of the financial condition of the local unit and all constituent boards, agencies or commissions.

-An independent examination of each local unit accounts must be performed annually by a licensed registered municipal accountant.
-The audit, conforming to the Division of Local Government Services' "Requirements of Audit", includes recommendations for improvement of the local unit's financial procedures and must be filed with the Director.
-A synopsis of the audit report, together with all recommendations made, must be published in a local newspaper within 30 days of its submission.
+An independent examination of each local unit's accounts must be performed annually by a licensed registered municipal accountant.
+The audit, conforming to the Division of Local Government Services' "Requirements of Audit", includes recommendations for improvement of the local unit's financial procedures and must be filed with the report, together with all recommendations made, and must be published in a local newspaper within 30 days of its submission.
+The entire annual audit report for the year ended December 31, 2017 for the City is on file with the Clerk and is available for review during business hours.